ACM40960/project-vaishaali01/README.md

   - 282 images for training,
   - 138 images for validation,
   - 25 images for testing.

+So overall images and annotations combined we have close to <b>1000</b> files.

 - **Data Augmentation:** Various data augmentation techniques were applied during training, including random rotations, flips, scaling, and color changes.

 **Dataset Access:** You can download the full dataset from the following link: [ISL Gesture Dataset](https://drive.google.com/drive/folders/1kgJX1HR1SkKsPgVGyOyxmCKWIvxuGyyA?usp=sharing).